ANU-CHEEKI-BREEKI/com.anupackages.debugconsole/README.md

 ## How to use

-Color, Color32, GameObject, Component, any type inherited from Component also custom converter for `bool` to support some flexibility in the syntax;

-syntax flexibility:
+Sypported parameter types and some syntax flexibility:
 - `bool` (non case sensitive)
   - true: `1`, `+`, `yes`, `y`, `approve`, `apply`, `on`
   - false: `0`, `-`, `no`, `n`, `discard`, `cancel`, `off`